TANUJNAG/ml-automation-app/replit.md

 ## Overview

 This is a web-based service that allows users to upload CSV files and automatically performs machine learning analysis on the data.
-The system consists of a Node.js backend with Express that handles file uploads and a Python ML processing engine that performs linear regression analysis on numeric data.
+The system consists of a Node.js backend with Express that handles file uploads and a Python ML processing engine that performs linear regression analysis on numeric data. **Status: Successfully deployed and tested on July 19, 2025.**

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes (July 19, 2025)

+✓ Built complete application with exact minimal tech stack ✓ Optimized interface by removing external dependencies for faster loading ✓ Fixed JavaScript errors and improved performance
+✓ Added sample dataset download functionality
+✓ Successfully tested end-to-end machine learning workflow ✓ Application confirmed working by user

 ## System Architecture